 Minimum Age - There is no minimum age for purchasing a bow license.
 The minimum age to purchase an antlerless white-tailed deer gun license is 12 (exception: qualifying 11-year-olds).
 The minimum age to purchase a youth deer, deer gun or muzzleloader license is 14 (exception: qualifying 13-year-olds).
 Each youth hunter must be under direct supervision (must be able to have unaided verbal contact) of a parent, guardian or adult authorized by their parent or guardian.

 Nonresidents - State law allocates nonresidents 1 percent of deer gun and muzzleloader licenses available in any unit (through the second deer gun lottery).
 One half of the nonresident allocation of antlered white-tailed deer licenses, up to a maximum of 100 licenses, are available to licensed guides or outfitters.
 Nonresidents may apply for a deer gun license after the second lottery at a fee of $50.
 Nonresident full-time students living in North Dakota, who are attending a state or tribal college or a private institution of higher education, may qualify for nonlottery resident licenses.
 Contact the Game and Fish Department for details.

 General - Licenses must be signed in ink and are nontransferable.
 No person may give away, barter or sell an issued license.

 Deer bow - All resident licenses, and nonresident licenses for white-tailed deer only, are issued by the Department's Bismarck office, website or by calling 800-406-6409, or at participating license vendors.
 Nonresident any-deer licenses are issued only from the Department's Bismarck office.
 It is illegal to buy more than one regular deer bow license per season.

 Antlerless white-tailed deer - Ages 11 (who qualify), 12 and 13.
 Licenses are issued only through the Department's Bism

 Deer gun - Licenses are issued by a weighted lottery.
-The deadline for submitting lottery applications is June 1, 2016.
+The deadline for submitting lottery applications was June 1, 2016.
 Any remaining licenses are also issued by lottery, or on a first-come, first-served basis.
 Check with the Game and Fish Department for details.

 |Resident Deer Bow (16 years of age and older)||$30|